RayhanaAkterDev/crisis-vault/CSE-530219 » Software Engineering/01 » Software Engineering Paradigms/@questions_list.md

 - [ ] 16.
 Briefly describe each step of software development life cycle.
 - [ ] 17.
 Explain incremental software process model with merits and demerits. #board_2022 #board_2020 #board_2018
 - [ ] 18.
 Write a short note on RAD software process mode. #board_2022
 - [ ] 19.
-Explain spiral model with advantages and disadvantages. #board_2019 #board_2017
+Explain spiral model with advantages and disadvantages. #board_2019
 	- Explain spiral software process model with its merits and demerits. #board_2021
+	- Define with diagram the Boehm's spiral model of the software process.
+State the advantages and disadvantages of spiral model. #board_2017
+	- Explain the sector in each loop of Boehm's spiral model describe shortly. #board_2017
 - [ ] 20.
-Define with diagram the Boehm's spiral model of the software process. #board_2017
+What is the need for a feasibility study of software development? #board_2019 #board_2017
 - [ ] 21.
-Explain the sector in each loop of Boehm's spiral model describe shortly. #board_2017
+Distinguish between s-process and s-process model.
 - [ ] 22.
-What is the need for a feasibility study of software development? #board_2019 #board_2017
-- [ ] 23.
-Distinguish between s-process and s-process model.
-- [ ] 24.
 List 4 reasons why it is difficult to improve software process?

 ---